Patrick753951/Team-8-Project/README.md

 - test case4: **Weather**
     - **Step 1** When the user selects the calendar interface, the user will see a weather information based on the user's location at the top of the screen.
     - **Step 2** If running on the emulator, when the user changes the virtual geographic location information, the weather information will also change.

+- I hope that when you open our software, you can select a date, and then click the date to test whether you can add events, add dates, and get the weather of your current location.
+At the same time, we also have the alarm function.
+You can also change the time interval of the alarm and the number of reminders

 ***